 Cruising to Amelia Island, FL

 Discover the natural beauty of Amelia Island, with its miles of quartz beaches and rolling sand dunes.
 Fernandina Beach, the island's only city, now harbors a treasure trove of history, antiques, and collectibles.
-Join a walking tour of Centre Street's Historic District, with 50 blocks of restored 19th century Victorian homes and shops.
+Join a walking tour of Centre Street's Historic District, with 50 blocks of restored 19th-century Victorian homes and shops.

 Amelia Island River Cruise

-Other Amelia Island Attractions
+Amelia Island Seaport Tour